hauke96/simple-task-manager/doc/development/README.md

 4. Read section "Git workflow and conventions" of this document

 # Git workflow and conventions

+Development takes place on the `dev` branch (small, independent things) or on separate feature branches (whole features, not all commit have to run).
+The `master` branch only contains released versions as separate commit that are tagged.

 All of this is heavily inspired by the branching model *git flow*.